helenahartmann/awesome-PhD/README.md

 - [LITMAPS](https://www.litmaps.co/): An all-rounder tool for visual research navigation, citation network search, and team synchronization.
 - [RESEARCH RABBIT](https://www.researchrabbit.ai/): Use Research Rabbit to find both germinal and future works from a single (or multiple) works.
 - [SCHOLARCY](https://www.scholarcy.com/): Want an AI to summarize literature for you?
 Wait no more, Scholarcy comes to the rescue.
+- [SCITE](https://scite.ai/): A platform for evaluating scientific articles via smart citations, which allows users to assess how a publication has ben cited.
+- [SEABOAT](https://www.seaboat.io/): This app helps you organize your evaluation of a empirical research, focusing on threats to validity.
+Read the corresponding paper [here](https://psyarxiv.com/fc8v3).
+- [SEMANTIC SCHOLAR](https://www.semanticscholar.org/): A free, AI-powered research tool to find scientific literature.
 - [SNOWBALL](https://github.com/shaunabanana/snowball): A tool that would find related articles with snowballing method.

 ### Meta-analyses
 - [10 EASY STEPS](https://pure.mpg.de/pubman/faces/ViewItemOverviewPage.jsp?itemId=item_3344936): A tutorial paper on "10 easy steps to conducting transparent, reproducible meta-analyses for infant researchers".
 - [METALAB](https://langcog.github.io/metalab/): This website features interactive, community-augmented meta-analysis tools for cognitive development research.
 - [TEMPLATES](https://psycnet.apa.org/record/2020-66880-001): A primer and tutorial paper on "Conducting a meta-analysis in the age of open science: Tools, tips, and practical recommendations", including nine templates free for use, from preregistration to code to data.

 ### Miscellaneous
 - [COLOR CONVERTER](https://www.farb-tabelle.de/en/rgb2hex.htm?q=gray20): If you need to find out the code for a certain color, check this handy converter.
 - [DATA HORROR ESCAPE ROOM](https://sites.google.com/vu.nl/datahorror/home): Solve cool puzzles together and learn more about all the horrors data has to offer.
 - [OPEN SCIENCE ESCAPE ROOM](https://norment.github.io/ecrm20_escaperoom/): Want to playfully learn about open science?
 Check out this fun online escape room.
 - [SEMANTIC SCALE NETWORK](https://rosenbusch.shinyapps.io/semantic_net/): If you want to create a new scale but are not sure whether it exists already, check the Semantic Scale Network to detect semantically related (psychological) scales.
 You can also add your own scales in there to extend the database.

 ### Networking
 - [ACADEMICS ON MASTODON](https://github.com/nathanlesage/academics-on-mastodon): A list of various lists consisting of academics on Mastodon and general guidance for academic use.
 - [TWITTER FOR SCIENTISTS](https://t4scientists.com/): A handy guide on how to start off on Twitter if you're a scientist.

 ### Neuroscience
 - [3D BRAIN](https://www.instructables.com/3D-print-your-own-brain/): Do you have an anatomical scan of your brain and access to a 3D-printer?
 Follow this easy tutorial to print your own brain.
 - [DICOMTAGS](https://exiftool.org/TagNames/DICOM.html): Do you want to know where a specific information is saved in the DICOM file of your imaging data.
 Check out DICOM Tags.
 - [EDUCORTEX](https://paulscotti.github.io/educortex/): This handy educational, browser-based visualization tool allows you to enter any functional or anatomical term and visualize the parts of the brain that are most associated with that term.
 Check the [GitHub repository](https://github.com/PaulScotti/educortex) or corresponding [paper](https://jose.theoj.org/papers/10.21105/jose.00075).